hmalay/qa_documentation/docs/plans/perf/nsgra_performance_test_plan.md

 Next Step Guided Reading Assessment provides teachers with an easy-to-use online resource designed to compile valuable student reading assessment data—the information teachers need to group students, select texts, and plan and teach guided reading lessons, and interpret and organize it into printable reports for teachers.

 NSGRA Features include:

-Assessment Tools
+* Assessment Tools
-Reporting
+* Reporting
-Lesson Plans
+* Lesson Plans
-PDF Resources
+* PDF Resources
-Product Usage Videos
+* Product Usage Videos

-* **Application Development**: Features and experiences meant to enhance the content or experience of using nsgra.
+**Application Development**: Features and experiences meant to enhance the content or experience of using NSGRA.

 * Initial launch is limited to Educator roles, not students or parents.
 * User Profile, Registration, and License details would all be managed via Scholastic Digital Manager
 * Content and data served in NSGRA could be integrated with Scholastic’s ecosystem and tools; including but not limited to: